-Several states, including some in Cascadia, have explicitly legalized aid-in-dying through enactment of permissive statutes.
-The experience of those states has proved that the autonomy of dying patients may be respected without posing harm to vulnerable populations or to the provision of good end-of-life care.
+Cascadia has led the nation in explicitly legalized aid-in-dying through enactment of permissive statutes.
+The experience of those states and others in the US have proved that the autonomy of dying patients may be respected without posing harm to vulnerable populations or to the provision of good end-of-life care.

 In 2009 the right to aid-in-dying was established through a decision of the Supreme Court of Montana in a case lead by Tucker known as Baxter v Montana.
 The Court held that laws criminalizing the assistance of suicide do not apply to physician aid-in-dying.
 Since then aid-in-dying has been openly available in Montana subject to the Court decision and standard of care.
 Practice of aid-in-dying in Montana is similar to states with statutory permissions of the practice in that it is limited to mentally competent, terminally ill patients able to self-administer the medication to achieve a peaceful death.
 However, in Montana there are no extensive procedures mandated by statute for multiple requests, witnessing, waiting period, data collection and reporting.
 Montana’s practice reflects a normalization of aid-in-dying within the practice of medicine.
 Efforts by opponents of aid-in-dying to prohibit the practice have failed.

 In January 2015 ELLP filed a case in San Francisco, in California state court, asserting that the antiquated statute prohibiting “assisting” a “suicide” did not reach the conduct of a physician providing aid-in-dying or, alternatively, that such statute violated the rights of privacy and/or equal protection guaranteed by the California Constitution.
-While this case was pending, California became the second state to adopt a statutory permission for aid-in-dying through the legislative process.
+While this case was pending, California adopted a statutory permission for aid-in-dying through the legislative process.
 California’s law, the End of Life Option Act, is also modeled after the Oregon measure though more restrictive in significant ways.
-ELLP asserts that burdens imposed by this law would not survive constitutional scrutiny and continues to litigate its case asserting that the choice of aid-in-dying is worthy of protection under the California State Constitution.
+ELLP believes that burdens imposed by this law would not survive constitutional scrutiny and intends to assert that the choice of aid-in-dying is worthy of protection under the California State Constitution.

 A trial court in New Mexico, after trial, found that the right to choose aid-in-dying was a fundamental right protected by the New Mexico Constitution.
 A fractured appellate panel reversed.
-The Supreme Court of New Mexico heard the argument October 2016.
-A decision is expected soon.
+The Supreme Court of New Mexico disappointingly declined to extend state constitutional protection to the choice of aid in dying.